Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 + *X is in `SHARED (S)` state*: CPU-A finds X in `SHARED` state in its local cache.
 Since SHARED implies the data is clean but read-only and potentially shared, CPU-A must gain exclusive write permission.
 CPU-A sends an "*Invalidate Request*" onto the bus.
 This request broadcasts to all other caches.
 All other caches that have a copy of data block X snoop this invalidate request and immediately change their copy's state to `INVALID (I)`.
 CPU-A upgrades its own cache's state for X from `SHARED (S)` to `MODIFIED (M)`.
 CPU-A then performs its write operation, modifying the data in its cache.
 + *X is in `EXCLUSIVE (E)` state:* CPU-A finds X in `EXCLUSIVE` state in its local cache.
 Since `EXCLUSIVE` implies CPU-A is already the sole owner of this data block, and the data is clean, CPU-A does not need to send any bus transactions (no invalidate requests are necessary as there are no other copies to invalidate).
 CPU-A directly upgrades its own cache's state for X from `EXCLUSIVE (E)` to `MODIFIED (M)`.
 CPU-A then performs its write operation on the data block in its local cache.
 + *X is in `MODIFIED (M)` state*: CPU-A finds X in `MODIFIED` state in its local cache. `MODIFIED` signifies that CPU-A already holds the most recent, exclusive, and dirty copy of X. Therefore, CPU-A does not need to send any bus transactions.
 It already has full and exclusive control over the latest data.
 CPU-A directly performs its write operation on data block X in its local cache.
 The state of X in CPU-A's cache remains `MODIFIED (M)`.

+=== Directory Protocols
+A directory protocol is a cache coherence protocol that uses a centralized directory to track the state of each cache line and its copies across multiple caches.

+Each entry in the directory is associated to each block in the main memory (directory size is proportional to the number of memory blocks times the number of processors).

+In *_Centralized Shared-Memory architectures_* (such as Symmetric Multiprocessors), there is a single directory associated to the main memory.

+For _*Distributed Shared-Memory architectures*_, the directory is distributed on the nodes (one directory for each memory module) to avoid bottlenecks.
+Even if the entries of the directory are distributed, the sharing state of a block is stored in a single location in the directory.

+The physical address space is statically distributed to the nodes.
+There is an overall mapping of each memory block address to each node: given a memory block address, it is known its home node (i.e. the node where reside the memory block and the directory).
+To avoid broadcast, send point-to-point messages to the home node of the block, leading to a *Message Passing Protocol*.
+Directory-based protocols are _*better scalable*_ than snooping protocols.

+#figure(
+  image("figures/distributed-directory.jpg", width: 80%),
+  caption: "A directory is added to each node to implement cache coherence in a distributed-memory multi-processor.", )

+The directory maintains info regarding:
+- The coherence state of each block
+- Which processor(s) has (have) a copy of the block (usually bit vector, 1 if processor has copy).
+- Which processor is the *owner* of the block (when the block is in the exclusive state, 1 if processor is owner).

+In a simple protocol, these states could be the following:
+- _*Shared*_ --- One or more nodes have the block cached, and the value in memory is up to date (as well as in all the caches).
+- _*Uncached*_ --- No node has a copy of the cache block.
+- _*Modified*_ --- Exactly one node has a copy of the cache block, and it has written the block, so the memory copy is out of date.
+The processor is called the owner of the block.

 #pagebreak()